lucasnell/animal_care/aphid_maintenance.md

 For more info, see <http://ipm.ucanr.edu/PMG/PESTNOTES/pn7448.html>

 - Allow pots to dry completely before watering again.
 Gnat larvae like wet soil.
 - Reduce the movement of adults from pots.
-We can do this by keeping all pots covered until all adult gnats are dead, and by keeping the compost covered as well.
+- Spray soapy water on dead plants before opening the net sock to kill adult gnats (and aphids) faster.
+Then wait a day or so for everything to die before composting.
 - Add bacteria that kill gnat larvae to the soil.
   You want *Bacillus thuringiensis* subspecies *israelensis* (Bti), the kind marketed to control mosquitoes.
 Note that Bt for caterpillar control won't work.
-- Add nematodes (*Steinernema feltiae*) to the soil.
+- Add nematodes (*Steinernema feltiae*) to the soil, particularly the soil in the container that is used to fill pots from. __*If adding nematodes to this soil container, make sure to never let it run out of soil.*__